nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests for a [list of all clients](#532-use-case-uc2---list-all-clients).
+2. System shows a list of clients.
-1. User requests to add a meeting.
+3. User requests to add a meeting to a specific client by specifying the index of the client.
-2. System adds the meeting.
+4. System adds the meeting.
+5. System informs user that meeting has been added.

    Use case ends.